kristosh/kristosh.github.io/_posts/2023-06-23-Explainable-ViT.md

 -
 ## Gradient Attention Rollout

 The Attention that flows in the transformer passes along information belonging to different classes.
-Gradient rollout lets us see what locations the network paid attention too, but it tells us nothing about if it ended up using those locations for the final classification.
+Gradient rollout lets us see what locations the network paid attention to, but it tells us nothing about whether it ended up using those locations for the final classification.

-We can multiply the attention with the gradient of the target class output, and take the average among the attention heads (while masking out negative attentions) to keep only attention that contributes to the target category (or categories).
+We can multiply the attention with the gradient of the target class output, and take the average among the attention heads (while masking out negative attention) to keep only attention that contributes to the target category (or categories).

-When fusing the attention heads in every layer, we could just weigh all the attentions (in the current implementation it’s the attentions after the softmax, but maybe it makes sense to change that) by the target class gradient, and then take the average among the attention heads
+When fusing the attention heads in every layer, we could just weigh all the attentions (in the current implementation it’s the attention after the softmax, but maybe it makes sense to change that) by the target class gradient, and then take the average among the attention heads

 The main code for implementing the `Gradient Attention Rollout` method is as follows: